Thunderbolt (interface): Copper vs. optical

 In September 2013, glass company Corning Inc. released the first range of optical Thunderbolt cables available in the Western marketplace, along with optical USB 3.0 cables, both under the brand name "Optical Cables".
 Half the diameter and a fifth the mass of comparable copper Thunderbolt cables, they work with the 10 Gbit/s Thunderbolt protocol and the 20 Gbit/s Thunderbolt 2 protocol, and thus are able to work with all self-powered Thunderbolt devices (unlike copper cables, optical cables cannot provide power).
 The cables extend the current 30 m maximum length offered by copper to a maximum of 60 m.

 Before 2020, there were no optical Thunderbolt 3 cables on the market.
 However, optical Thunderbolt 1 and 2 cables could be used at the time with Apple's Thunderbolt 3 (USB-C) to Thunderbolt 2 adapters on each end of the cable.
 This achieves connections up to the 60 m maximum offered by previous versions of the standard.

 In April 2019, Corning showed an optical Thunderbolt 3 cable at the 2019 NAB Show in Las Vegas.
 Just over a year later, in September 2020, Corning released their optical Thunderbolt 3 cables in lengths of 5 m, 10 m, 15 m, 25 m, and 50 m.
 In the meantime, Taiwanese company Areca released optical Thunderbolt 3 cables in April 2020 in lengths of 10 m, 20 m, and 30 m.

 Copper versions of Thunderbolt 4 cables offer full 40 Gbit/s speed and support backward compatibility with all versions of USB (up to USB4), DisplayPort Alternate Mode (DP 1.4 HBR3), and Thunderbolt 3.
 Released in early 2021, they were also to be available in three specified lengths: 0.2 m, 0.8 m, and 2 m – with many companies initially offering 0.8 m ones.

 Copper Thunderbolt 4 cables up to 1.0 m are passive cables, while longer cables must integrate active signal conditioning circuitry.
 2 m maximum is the length of active cables available from most brands, including CalDigit, Cable Matters, et al., while Apple are currently the only company that offers a 3 m active copper cable.

 Optical Thunderbolt 4 cables were targeting lengths from ≈5 m to 50 m, although this may not happen, instead jumping to Thunderbolt 5 optical cables, sometime after the arrival of that standard in late 2024.

-The 80 Gbps mode of USB4, used in Thunderbolt 5, uses three-level PAM3 instead of two-level NRZ encoding used by all older versions of Thunderbolt and USB.
+The 80 Gbit/s mode of USB4, used in Thunderbolt 5, uses three-level PAM3 instead of two-level NRZ encoding used by all older versions of Thunderbolt and USB.
 As a result, active (including optical) cables that have worked for previous generations will not allow this new speed to be achieved.
-Due to how the link is negotiated, Thunderbolt 3 cables will not work at all while Thunderbolt 4 cables will work at 40 Gbps speed.
+Due to how the link is negotiated, Thunderbolt 3 cables will not work at all while Thunderbolt 4 cables will work at 40 Gbit/s speed.